Public Education: A Signature Initiative

 Our primary goal for public education is to lead the effort - with our many community partners - to reduce statewide drop-out rates for at-risk students.

 Examples of our integrated grantmaking, development, and community leadership activities toward this goal include:

 The Foundation is co-sponsoring an education speaker series with the Annenberg Institute for School Reform at Brown University.
-Featured speakers for "Building a 21st Century Education System in Rhode Island: Getting it Done" have included:
+Recent featured speakers for "Building a 21st Century Education System in Rhode Island: Getting it Done" have included: